 If you wish, we can also arrange an extensted Three days tour in Jordan, with a focus on Biblical history and archaeology.

 Day 12 – Tabernacle in the Wilderness

-A 5 hours drive will get us to Eilat, with an optional stop on the way at Tel Be’er Sheva, Abraham’s Well in Beer-Sheva, or the Tabernacle Replica in Timna nature reserve.
+A 5 hour drive will get us to Eilat, with an optional stop (on the way) at Tel Be’er Sheva, Abraham’s Well in Beer-Sheva, or the Tabernacle Replica in Timna.
 We cross the border into Jordan, and drive another 1-2 hours to Wadi Rum or Wadi Musa for the night.

 Overnight: Bedouin tents in Wadi Rum or a hotel in Wadi Musa

 Day 13 – Petra and Lot’s Cave